Central University of Kerala: Rankings

+NIRF has ranked the university in the 101-150 band in University rankings and in 151-200 band in the Overall category in 2024.

 Student life

 Cankama

 Cankama- The Art Festival of CUK is the most important cultural event of campus which consist of three days of competitions where students compete under each school.
 Cankama was started in 2015 by then students council and ever since this stands as the most important event of CUK students' life.

 Scholarships/Financial Support

-CUK offers scholarships to its PG Students.
-It stands to be withdrawn from the 2017 academic year onwards despite student protest.
+CUK used to offer scholarships to its PG Students.
+It was withdrawn from the 2017 academic year onwards despite student protest.

 Hostel Facility

-Limited seats in separate hostels for girls and boys are available.